fermyon/developer/content/cloud/noops-sql-db.md

 ## Creating a New Spin Application

 If you already have a Spin application, you can skip this step.
-If you do not have a Spin application on localhost you will need to [create one](/spin/quickstart#create-your-first-application).
+If you do not have a Spin application locally you will need to [create one](/spin/quickstart#create-your-first-application).

 ## Grant SQLite Permission